CS-SI/Orekit/src/site/markdown/index.md

 # Overview

-  OREKIT (ORbits Extrapolation KIT) is a free low-level space dynamics library written in Java.
+  OREKIT is a free low-level space dynamics library written in Java.

   It provides basic elements (orbits, dates, attitude, frames ...) and various algorithms to handle them (conversions, analytical and numerical